Signs of Chlamydia

 Anyone can catch chlamydia when having unprotected sex.
-There is no way of telling whether or not a new sexual partner has chlamydia.
+There's no way of telling whether or not a new sexual partner has chlamydia.
 Young people are the most at risk of contracting chlamydia, with 88% of all new cases being diagnosed in the under-25s for women and 69% among men.

-You have a higher risk of contracting chlamydia and subsequent complications if:
+You have a higher risk of contracting chlamydia and subsequent complications if you:

-- You have had multiple sexual partners in the last year (the higher the number of partners the greater the risk)
+- have had multiple sexual partners in the last year (the higher the number of partners the greater the risk)

 - do not use condoms

 - have already contracted an STI

 When it’s diagnosed at an early stage, chlamydia can be treated quickly and effectively.
-However, if the infection is left untreated it can cause the following complications:
+But if the infection is left untreated, it can cause the following complications:

 - It can cause reactive arthritis (Reiter's Syndrome)

 If you're concerned that you may be infected, it is important that you don't just wait around, but get tested right away.
 If you feel embarrassed or if STIs are something you'd rather not discuss with your GP, you can get tested quickly and discreetly by ordering a chlamydia test kit from our website.